DenisovichDev/weekly-challenge/maps/README.md

 # Maps Maps Maps 🗺

-My go at [Raphaël's](https://twitter.com/sableRaph) weekly challenge "Maps".
+A vintage map generator which generates maps by selecting a random location and doing some dithering.
 [Here's](https://ivan-denisovich-py.github.io/weekly-challenge/maps/) live preview.

 ## Quick Overview